Is a Furniture Protection Plan Worth It?

 |---|---|---|

-| Food and beverage stains | ✓ Covered | Usually covers single-incident stains reported promptly |
+| Food and beverage stains | ✓ Covered | Single-incident stains reported promptly |

-| Pet stains and odor | ✓ Covered | Many plans now include pet-specific coverage; confirm at purchase |
+| Pet stains and odor | ✓ Covered | Confirm pet coverage explicitly at purchase |

-| Accidental rips and tears | ✓ Covered | Fabric and leather; usually single-incident per claim period |
+| Accidental rips and tears | ✓ Covered | Fabric and leather; single-incident per claim period |

-| Structural failure (frames, mechanisms) | ✓ Covered | Extends beyond manufacturer warranty period |
+| Structural failure (frames, mechanisms) | ✓ Covered | Extends beyond manufacturer warranty |

-| Electrical/motor failure (power furniture) | ✓ Covered | Essential for power recliners, adjustable bases, motorized pieces |
+| Electrical/motor failure (power furniture) | ✓ Covered | Essential for power recliners and adjustable bases |

 | Gradual wear and fading | ✗ Not Covered | Normal use wear is excluded from most plans |